ericywl/sutd-coin/README.md

 transactions in the blockchain and the transactions in the added block to ensure that the same transaction cannot be included twice.

+An exception is thrown when an existing transaction is attempted to be added back into the blockchain.

 ## Payments between Miners and SPV Clients

 `sudo ./main.sh -m NUM1 -s NUM2`